eliemichel/LearnWebGPU/basic-3d-rendering/camera.md

 	// A function called only once at the beginning.
 Returns false is init failed. bool onInit();

-	// A function called at each frame, guarantied never to be called before `onInit`. void onFrame();
+	// A function called at each frame, guaranteed never to be called before `onInit`. void onFrame();

 	// A function called only once at the very end.